ChoiYingY/Interactive-pet-app/README.md

-# Getting Started with Create React App
+# Getting Started with the project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The development of the app involves with the use of software such as Blender for creating 3D model, as well as JavaScript and its associated frameworks/runtime environment, including React.js, Express.js and Node.js.
+Speechly API is used for speech-to-text conveby recording user’s audio through microphone and convert to speech

-## Available Scripts
+## How to run this project

 In the project directory, you can run: